26 Types of Bats Found In Texas! (ID GUIDE)

 • Corynorhinus rafinesquii

 • The fur is gray on the back and white on the belly.
-Face and ears are pinkish browns.
+Their face and ears are pinkish brown.

-• Wings are dark brown, and ears are very long, measuring over an inch (hence their name).
+• Wings are dark brown, and ears are long, measuring over an inch (hence their name).

-The Rafinesque’s Big-eared Bat lives in a variety of places.
+The Rafinesque’s Big-eared Bat lives in various habitats in Texas.
 They prefer mature forests but will also go into abandoned buildings or under bridges.

 Rafinesque’s Big-eared Bat Range Map